25th Birthday Celebration

 Back by popular demand, another Zentangle program—featuring spring designs—will be on Wednesday, Apr.
 18, from 6 to 7:30 pm.
 Zentangle is an easy art method that creates beautiful images by drawing structured patterns.
 This introductory workshop is presented through Oasis and sponsored by SRFOL.

 Book Discussion Group

-This month the group is reading The Nightingale by Kristin Hannah.
-Join the discussion on Wednesday, Jan.
-24, at 6:30 pm in the Seminar Room.
-The book for February is The Wrong Side of Goodbye by Michael Connelly.
-Copies of these books are available at the circulation desk.
+This month the group is reading is The Rise of the Rocket Girls: The Women Who Propelled Us, from Missiles to the Moon to Mars by Nathalia Holt.
+Join the discussion on Wednesday, Apr.
+25, at 6:30 pm in the Seminar Room.
+The book for May is The Art Forger by Barbara A. Shapiro.

 Scripps Ranch Theatre

 SRT is located on the campus of Alliant International University.
-Performances are on Fridays and Saturdays at 8 pm and Sundays at 2 pm.
-To reserve seats, call the box office at 578-7728 or visit www.scrippsranchtheatre.org.
-Individual tickets are $34 with discounts available for seniors, military, and students.
+Baskerville: A Sherlock Holmes Mystery runs Fridays and Saturdays at 8 pm and Sundays at 2 pm through Sunday, Apr.
+22. To reserve seats, please contact the box office at 858-578-7728.
+For more information, visit www.scrippsranchtheatre.org.

 Hidden Valley House Auxiliary